-- Industry Specific Skills
+Industry Specific Skills

 Your VCAL program will include components of nationally recognised VET qualifications, which can be obtained through VET in schools, TEC or SBATs.
 You must complete the required number of hours according to your certificate level.
 To successfully complete a VCAL certificate you must pass at least 10 VCAL/VCE/VET units.
-From these there must be at least 1 unit from each category in the table.

 VOCATIONAL EDUCATION and TRAINING (VET)

+VOCATIONAL EDUCATION AND TRAINING (VET)